tolulsDev/YelpCamp/README.md

 # This is YelpCamp!
 I'll be updating soon

-This app will help us add new camps and more..
+This app will help us add new camps and more.

+version 2